Xbox Live is the service that popularised online play and player profiles in the console video gaming landscape.

 |TED||Major League Gaming||Kdrama|

 |Upload Studio||Quickflix||Xbox Music|

 What does the future of Xbox Live look like?

-Xbox Live will forever be part of Microsoft’s gaming future, and the term has transcended consoles to have also replaced the moniker Games With Windows on PCs, Surface tablets and even Lumia smart phones.
-As the games industry looks to cut costs on game production, and extend each title’s lifespan with downloadable content and multiplayer modes, Xbox Live will continue to become more relevant as both a storefront, and gameplay conductor.
+Xbox Live will forever be part of Microsoft’s gaming future, and the term has transcended consoles to replace the Games With Windows program on PCs, Surface tablets and even Lumia smart phones.
+As the games industry looks to cut costs on game production and extend each title’s lifespan with downloadable content and multiplayer modes, Xbox Live will continue to become more relevant as both a storefront and gameplay conductor.

 With stiff competition from the PlayStation Network, the cost of subscription is unlikely to change, although we may see different monetisation methods used by developers who release games on the service.
 This is likely to include the free-to-play model seen on mobiles, and an increase in season passes and subscription-based games.